 As I’ve ramped up my activity level in the last few weeks, I’ve been on a quest to add more protein to my diet.
 I don’t eat a ton of meat but fish has been making regular appearances on our dinner plates.
 I’m not a huge fan of peanut butter so that hasn’t been a good option for me.
 And I try not to eat a lot of dairy since it doesn’t always agree with me.
 Buuuut every so often I indulge a little bit, especially when I’m making lunch for my kids (I’m a sucker for a good grilled cheese).

 Since I rarely eat grilled cheese these days, I decided my grilled cheese needed a bit of a facelift.
 Added maturity, one might say.
-As I stood at the stove flipping sandwiches for my kids the other day, I wondered to myself how I could up the ante on one of my favorite lunches and make it a little more… grown up.
+As I stood at the stove flipping sandwiches for my kids the other day, I wondered to myself how I could up the ante on one of my favorite lunches and make it a little more… grown-up.
 No sooner had I thought it than I had a lightbulb moment and got to work.
+When I finally wanted to try and make my grown-up version after finishing the kids, I got back into the kitchen and the stove wouldn’t heat back up, I didn’t have a clue what went wrong but it was safe to say I looked into different companies for their stove repair options, I wanted my grilled cheese!
+I didn’t manage to make it the first time, but it’s here now!

 In my grown up sandwich, I used two different cheeses plus added AllWhites® eggs and “bacon bits.”
 The final result?
 Perfection.
 The sandwich was flavorful, satisfying, gooey, and grown up!
 I got my added protein, my dairy fix, and I wasn’t eating a run-of-the-mill grilled cheese sandwich.